ChristofSchwarz/qs-mash-jwtlogin/README.md

 # qs-mash-jwtlogin
-Custom Login Page with JWT and self-contained authorization
+Custom Login Page with JWT and self-contained authorization.
+Special thanks to Thomas Haenig, Akquinet sharing this https://github.com/q2g/q2g-web-jwtproxyredirect which is at the heart of this solution.

 ## How to set up
 Install and upload this extension (download as .zip)